uddesson/poke-me/README.md

 ###### TODO
 * Present more facts about the spiritpokémon, maybe a desciption, some stats etc.
+* Find ways of optimizing the fetching, to make the results appear to load faster.
+* Remove anchorlinks as the questionwrapper is 'discarded'.
+Or replace them entierly.
 * Make some sort of smooth transition for when the result is presented and the loading icon disappears.
 Same thing with the anchor links.
 It's kinda rough without any scroll effect.
+* Maybe add a footer and improve the styling.